 What Specific Laws Should Government Contractors Be Aware Of?

-Our firm, The Lipp Law Firm, represents government contractors in the Washington DC metro area, including DC, Maryland and Virginia.
-Government contracting is an industry that we are heavily involved in, and there are specific laws that government contractors should be aware of.
-The main one is the Federal Acquisition Regulation or the FAR.
+The Lipp Law Firm represents government contractors in DC, Maryland and Virginia.
+There are specific laws that government contractors should be aware of.
+The main one is the Federal Acquisition Regulation (FAR).
 For example, the FAR mandates that government contractors maintain a drug-free workplace.
 This has created potential legal conflicts for states that have legalized medical marijuana.
 On the one hand, you have the requirement from the federal government to maintain a drug-free workplace, and on the other hand, you have Washington, DC, which has legalized recreational and medical marijuana.
 But, in the DMV area, as far as whether an employer can terminate somebody for marijuana use, they typically can.
 There are no employment-specific statutes that have been implemented in any of these jurisdictions that would protect the employee under this situation.